Vertigo: 18 Possible Causes for Dizziness you must Know

 arnold's neuralgia causes

-However, a sluggish or engorged liver can cause dizziness.
+However, a sluggish or congested liver can contribute to dizziness.

 It may actually be a vestibular migraine.